Autodesk-Forge/forge-bim360-clashissue/README.md

 ### Tips & Tricks

+-  Since the clash data might be large, don't pull the file locally and then process it.
+Decompressing and streaming the results on the fly would also be recommended, as showned in this sample [utility.js](./server/utility.js)
-1. to make simple demo, this sample code does not use database to store the issue list.
-While in reality, it should be the administrator who can refresh the issue list.
-The refresh should be stored to a database.
+- To make a simple demo, this sample does not use database to manage the clash data.
+- On client (browser) side, it may be more efficient to manage the data by IndexDB if the app requires to perform various analysis in different browser sessions.

 ### Troubleshooting

-1. **Cannot see my BIM 360 projects**: Make sure to provision the Forge App Client ID within the BIM 360 Account, [learn more here](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
+-  **Cannot see my BIM 360 projects**: Make sure to provision the Forge App Client ID within the BIM 360 Account, [learn more here](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
 This requires the Account Admin permission.

+- The code of highlighting objects within Forge Viewer requires the corresponding documents of one clash instance have been loaded.
+If not, the highlighting will not work, try again when the loading is completed

 ## License